tylertitsworth/5th-age-srd/Character-Rules/Hybrid.md

 ## Paladin Hybrid

-You don't get the paladin's normal bonus talents at 5th and 8th level, instead receiving them at 6th level and 9th level.
+You don't get the paladin's normal bonus talents at champion tier and epic tier, instead receiving them at 6th level and 9th level.

 ### Armored in Life